Rainbow (rock band): Commercial success (1978–1984)

 Blackmore asked Ian Gillan, also formerly of Deep Purple, to replace Dio, but Gillan turned him down.
 After a series of auditions, Graham Bonnet, former singer/guitarist of The Marbles, was recruited.
-Powell stayed, but Daisley was fired, and Stone quit the band to be replaced by keyboardist Don Airey.
-At first the band auditioned bass players, but, at Cozy Powell's suggestion, Blackmore hired another former Deep Purple member, Roger Glover, as a producer, bassist and lyricist.
+Powell stayed, but Daisley was fired, and Stone quit the band to be replaced by Powell's former bandmate Don Airey.
+At first the band auditioned bass players, rehearsing with Clive Chaman when Stone was still in the band, and later with Jack Green, but, at Cozy Powell's suggestion, Blackmore hired another former Deep Purple member, Roger Glover, as a producer, bassist and lyricist.
 The resulting album, Down to Earth, featured the band's first major singles chart successes, "All Night Long" and the Russ Ballard-penned "Since You Been Gone".
 In 1980, the band headlined the inaugural Monsters of Rock festival at Castle Donington in England.
 However, this was Powell's last Rainbow gig: he had already given his notice to quit, disliking Blackmore's increasingly pop rock direction.
 Then, after numerous fallouts with Blackmore, Bonnet resigned to pursue a solo project.

 For the next album, Bonnet and Powell were replaced by Americans Joe Lynn Turner and Bobby Rondinelli, respectively.
 The title track from Difficult to Cure was a version of Beethoven's Ninth Symphony.
 The album spawned their most successful UK single, "I Surrender" (another Ballard song), which reached No.3.
 After the supporting tour, Don Airey quit over musical differences and was replaced by David Rosenthal.